top of page

 It's not you...

-It's because schools market themselves like businesses now.
+Schools market themselves like businesses now.
 They lead with test scores, college acceptance rates, and shiny facilities.
-They know those things look like success.

 But none of that tells you whether your kid will become a capable, kind, independent human.
 None of it tells you if the adults there are people you'd want your child to become.
 None of it reveals whether your kid's love of learning will be nurtured—or slowly crushed under worksheets and sticker charts.